MicrosoftDocs/azure-devops-docs/docs/organizations/settings/work/apply-rules-to-workflow-states.md

 ## Restrict state transitions

 When specifying the condition, `A work item state moved from ...`, you can specify only that condition.
 You can specify up to 10 actions.
+::: moniker-end
+::: moniker range="azure-devops-2020"
+> [!NOTE]
+> This feature requires Azure DevOps Server 2020.1 update or later version.
+::: moniker-end

+::: moniker range=">= azure-devops-2020"

 #### Example of restricting state transitions and Approved state